|

 A:

-Yes, as of now, there is nothing that is stopping multiple employers for applying for a H1b for a person.
-Recent regulation clearly outlaws the filing of multiple petition by the same employer.
-But the rules have not explicitly said it is okay to file multiple petitions through different employers.
+Yes, there is nothing that is stopping multiple employers for applying for an H1B for a person.
+Recent regulation clearly outlaws the filing of multiple petitions by the same employer.
+However, the rules have not explicitly said it is okay to file multiple petitions through different employers.

-But remember, the quota is reduced by 1 for each unique person.
-Matching is done by DOB (Date of Birth), nationality and other passport details.
-It is risky to apply for multiple H1bs due to the ambiguity in the language used by USCIS.
-Q:
+However, remember that the quota is reduced by 1 for each unique person.
+Matching is done by DOB (Date of Birth), nationality, and other passport details.
+It is risky to apply for multiple H1Bs due to the ambiguity in the language used by USCIS.

-I am a graduate student (currently on OPT) and have finished all of my course work, pending only thesis defense (expected May'10).
-Can I still apply for an H1B in Master's quota?
+Q: I am a graduate student (currently on OPT) and have finished all of my course work, pending only thesis defense (expected May 2022).
+Can I still apply for an H1B in Master’s quota?

 A:

 No. You should not have anything pending for your degree to be eligible for the H1b under the advanced degree cap.
-In the past, people had success with a letter of completion from Dean etc. Recent results have shown that USCIS has been denying such applications
+In the past, people have had success with a letter of completion from Dean, etc. Recent results have shown that USCIS has been denying such applications.